Shame is the demon that haunts all of humanity. When you name it, you can beat it.

 One evening, the professor asked an elegant question.
 Elegant questions do not have just one correct answer.

-For example; “who was the first president of the USA,” does not qualify as an elegant question.
+For example; “who was the first president of the US?” does not qualify as an elegant question.

 All but two of the class raised their hands to affirm they believed humankind was basically good.

 Two people in the class raised their hand declaring they believed humankind was inherently bad; actually evil in nature.

 To the prof’s delight world war 3 broke out!
 The two outliers were immediately under attack.

 The most aggressive attack was that anyone holding to this belief system, (believing humankind is inherently evil) wasn’t qualified to be an educator.

 I find myself smiling as I think about you, readers of Words of Hope.
 Was I among the vast majority or was I one of the two dissenters?

 The debate raged on for the three hour class period and into the next three-hour class the following week.

 By the end of the second class, the majority of the class had switched positions.
 No longer did they believe it was inhuman and cruel to believe humankind is inherently evil.